Jingjiang Lonely Hill: Name origin

 The Buddhist temple on top of the hill (Gushan Si, "The Lonely Hill Temple") and the adjacent town (Gushan Town) received their names from the hill.

 Description

-It looks like a sitting lion, with the height of 53 meters and the total area is 5.8 hectares.
-And it covers an area of 50000 square meters.
-The Lonely Hill is covered with old trees, flowers and bushes, so it looks all green.
-It is said that Lonely Hill was developed 1800 years ago.
+It is said to look like a sitting lion, with the height of 53 meters and the total area is 5.8 hectares, or 50,000 square meters.
+The Lonely Hill is covered with old trees, flowers and bushes.
+It is said that Lonely Hill formed 1800 years ago.

-The Gushan Revolutionary Martyrs' Cemetery is located on the hills western slope; it occupies 107 mu (about 18 acres).
-According to a recent count, 1522 persons are buried there, including 1 participant of peasant wars, 336 participants of the war against Japan, 998 participants of the Chinese Civil War, 106 participants of the Korean War, and 81 persons who perished during the socialist construction.
+The Gushan Revolutionary Martyrs' Cemetery is located on the hill's western slope; it occupies 107 mu (about 18 acres).
+According to a recent count, 1522 people are buried there, including 1 participant of peasant wars, 336 participants of the Second Sino-Japanese War, 998 participants of the Chinese Civil War, 106 participants of the Korean War, and 81 people who perished during the socialist construction.

-Customs

-Smart people built a temple at the top of the hill so the hill has become a religious land now.
-Every year on 3 March, there is a temple fair in Lonely Hill, attracting many people to take part in it.
-It is very small but that’s its feature so it will not take you a lot of time to climb it and you should not worry that you’ll feel tired.
-You can take your time to enjoy its beauty.